tanvigupta5215/tanvigupta5215/README.md

 ## Hi, I'm Tanvi 👋

 I'm a Professional currently looking for opportunities.
 I have done Master's degree in Computer Science.
-I passionate about creating products which are  time savers and efficient.
+I am passionate about creating products which are  time savers and efficient.
 I am currently learning python.
 If you are interested in collaboration or have any opportunity for me.
 Please reach out @[Tanvi Gupta](https://www.linkedin.com/in/realtanvigupta/)

 <!--